Skip to contents

 difexp is a dataframe with the following required columns:

 probe_id”, “feature_name”, “score”, along with at least one of the following: “p_value”, “q_value”, or “adj_p”.
+Same as in the signature dataframe, “group_label” is also required when the signature is bi-directional or categorical.

 p_value”, “q_value”, or “adj_p” refers to the p- or q-value representing the significance of each feature.

-“score” is a numeric value that indicates the importance or significance of a feature.
+score” is a numeric value that indicates the importance or significance of a feature.
 Depending on how the signature was derived, this can be the t-statistics, log-fold change, Z-score, or other summary statistics.

 Here we use an example from the differential expression analysis using the limma package.